7ujian/meg4/docs/en/formats.md

 ### metainfo.txt

-A plain text file with the MEG-4 firmware version and the program's title.
+A plain text file with the MEG-4 firmware version and the program's title, along with other meta data.

 ### program.X